-- (1) Mr. JooHo Kim retired in February 2015. - (2) The amounts in the Stock Awards column reflect the aggregate grant date fair value of restricted stock awards for the years ended December 31, 2013 and 2012, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
-Assumptions used in the calculation of these amounts are included in Note 5 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 19, 2015.
-These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (3) The amounts in the Option Awards column reflect the aggregate grant date fair value of option awards for the years ended December 31, 2014 and 2013, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
-Assumptions used in the calculation of these amounts are included in Note 5 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 19, 2015.
-These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (4) Represents amounts earned pursuant to the terms of the Executive Bonus Plan with respect to the years ended December 31, 2014 and 2013.
-No amounts were earned with respect to the year ended December 31, 2012. - (5) See the 2014 All Other Compensation Table below for additional information. - 25
+- (1) Mr. JooHo Kim retired in February 2015, and "All Other Compensation" is primarily related to retirement and separation payments. - (2) Mr. ChoonHeung Lee separated from Amkor in October 2015, and "All Other Compensation" is primarily related to retirement and separation payments. - (3) The amount in the Stock Awards column reflects the aggregate grant date fair value of restricted stock awards for the year ended December 31, 2013, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
+Assumptions used in the calculation of this amount are included in Note 4 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 22, 2016.
+This amount reflects the accounting expense for the awards, and does not correspond to the actual value, if any, that will be recognized by the named executive officer.

+- (4) The amounts in the Option Awards column reflect the aggregate grant date fair value of option awards for the years ended December 31, 2014 and 2013, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
+Assumptions used in the calculation of these amounts are included in Note 4 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 22, 2016.
+These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (5) Represents amounts earned pursuant to the terms of the Executive Bonus Plan with respect to the years ended December 31, 2015, 2014 and 2013. - (6) See the 2015 All Other Compensation Table below for additional information. - (7) Converted from Korean Won based on the average exchange rate for the year ended December 31, 2015 which was 1,131.67.

-2014 All Other Compensation Table
+2015 All Other Compensation Table